 About me

-Hi, I’m Nilima, a person-centred therapist based in London, with roots in Birmingham and Bengali heritage - and the life skills that come from fielding curious questions from strangers about it.
+I'm Nilima, a person-centred psychotherapist based in Clapham, South London, with roots in Birmingham and Bengali heritage.

-I work with people who are trying to make sense of life’s many wonky turns: whether it’s questioning a faith, feeling stuck in relationships, juggling culture clashes, or navigating grief in all its forms.
-Many of my clients are deep thinkers and feelers who’ve always felt a bit “other.”
-If that’s you, you’re in good company.
+I work with people trying to make sense of life's many wonky turns - questioning a faith, feeling stuck in relationships, juggling cultural expectations, or dealing with grief in all its messy, unpredictable forms.
+Many of my clients are deep thinkers and feelers who've always felt a bit "other."
+If that's you, you're not alone.

-Therapy with me is down-to-earth, collaborative, and gently challenging when needed.
-I offer space to bring your full self - the messy, unsure, glorious, stubborn, and tired parts.
-You don’t have to be “fixed”; you just have to be real.
+Therapy with me is collaborative, grounded, and gently challenging when it needs to be.
+I offer a space to bring your full self - the messy, unsure, glorious, stubborn, and tired parts.
+You don't need fixing.
+But you might need somewhere to figure things out.

 Training, qualifications & experience

-I’ve worked across NHS/IAPT services, low-cost counselling centres, and now private practice, supporting adults in their 20s to 50s with all sorts of life tangles, from low mood and anxiety to grief, identity, and things that don’t quite fit a neat label.
-I’ve also worked with clients living with psychiatric diagnoses (like schizophrenia and personality disorders), offering therapy in a halfway house setting for people leaving hospital and stepping into community life.
+I've worked across NHS services, low-cost counselling centres, and now in private practice, supporting adults in their twenties to seventies through all sorts of life tangles - anxiety, low mood, grief, identity questions, family dynamics, and things that don't always fit a neat label.

-I welcome clients from all walks of life, including LGBTQ+ folk, people from culturally diverse backgrounds, and those exploring neurodivergence (including ADHD).
-I'm particularly interested in supporting people going through religious transitions or gently unpicking inherited beliefs.
+I welcome clients from all backgrounds - including LGBTQ+ folks, people from culturally diverse communities, and those exploring neurodivergence.
+I'm especially interested in working with people going through religious shifts or quietly questioning beliefs they were raised with.

 Member organisations